Tinnitus is a symptom of cervical spine instability

 People with tinnitus can find benefit in many treatments.
-In this article we will suggest one aspect of tinnitus treatment, the connection of tinnitus to cervical neck instability and treatment to strengthen the cervical neck ligaments.
-Not all cases of tinnitus is caused by cervical neck ligament damage, in this article we discuss when cervical neck ligament damage is suspected in causing hearing issues.
+In this article we will suggest one aspect of tinnitus treatment, the connection of tinnitus to cervical neck instability and treatment to strengthen the cervical spine neck ligaments.
+Not all cases of tinnitus is caused by cervical neck ligament damage, in this article we discuss when cervical neck ligament damage is suspected in the cause of hearing issues.

 “Many patients are not satisfied with their doctor’s answer when they complain about tinnitus.”